It Began with Disney.

 Students learning styles.

 We know that there are as many ways of learning as there are students in a class.
-We also know that there are some recognized and recorded ways of learning, archetypes if you will.
+We also know that there are some recognised and recorded ways of learning, archetypes if you will.

 One of these is visual.
 Some students (and teachers and parents) are visual and understand things far better if they can see them.
 Even those of us who managed learning fine the traditional way can discover that they get even better results with visual frameworks.

 Using storyboards in the English classroom does not only have to occur when studying film.

 Give students the option of sketching their ideas and thoughts before translating them into writing.
 This way they have something to act as a kind of scaffold and they are not paralysed by a blank page.

 The beauty of storyboards is that they are not meant to be high art, they are sketches and they can be notated with colours (adjectives) actions (verbs) and other information that will then be included in the writing.

 If you are using storyboards for the first time and in a film unit then the following can be a useful exercise.

 - Have the students come up with an idea for a film.

 - Get them to think about what archetypal narratives they will be drawing on.